McTavishLab/AvesTreeCode/README.md

         - dated_all_rand_dates_clements<i>.tre <- Dated tree using a randomly sampled node age for each dated node.
 Toplogies are numbered 1-100.
 Labels are Clements names. (a set with ott labels is created as well)
         - A folder for each run, containing the files to run bladj, and the bladj output.

-I summarized these trees using RevBayes
+I summarized these trees using RevBayes:

 ```
 $ echo "trees" > dated_treeset_2021/dated_rand_sample.tre ##Rev Bayes expects a header line, or you lose your first tree